andrewsitiel/RocketMovies/README.md

 # RocketMovies

-Back-End of an application for management of notes developed with NodeJs and using SQLite3 as SGBD.
+Back-End of an application for personal review of movies with NodeJs and using SQLite as SGBD.

 ## Techs